 A 1996 Louis Koo movie, Those Were The Days (a.k.a.
 Man Wanted 2), was the last movie to be shown before the Mandarin chain ended.
-But, merging with Sun Bo basically means Sun Bo possibly may take in some of the cinemas.
+But, merging with Sun Bo basically meant that Sun Bo possibly may take in some of the cinemas.
 1992 was the industry’s golden era.
 The total box office resulted in the 1,230,000,000 dollar benchmark in H.K. currency.
 In U.S. currency, that would be over 157 million.
-In 1998, The Storm Riders performed well at the box office mainly because the comic book series was popular enough to justify the long-term publicity including merchandising.
-Even so one would know, after all the money spent on resources and special effects, that the audience perceived the script as the weakest part of the movie.
+In 1998, The Storm Riders performed so well at the box office mainly because the comic book series was popular enough to justify the long-term publicity including merchandising.
+Even so, one would know (after all the money spent on resources and special effects) that the audience perceived the script as the weakest part of the movie.
 Film technology is improving, as is the audience.
 There were still viewers who would go to Yau Ma Tei cinemas to watch Category III films, but there are those who would talk on their phones (not recording audio commentaries) or viewers who would rather watch pirated discs.
 Video was on its way out, so you can’t blame the H.K. movie industry for eventually switching to digital cameras in case that the cinemas are closed.

 The protest came shortly after a U.S. government agency removed H.K. from a list of places on a watch for intellectual property abuses.
 In comparison to the smaller number of protesters in the march against Triads, Jackie had stronger numbers because some record companies and film production houses were closed during the march to allow staff members to join the demonstration.
 Some citizens still feel that though piracy is rampant, each star is worth millions.
 No one will starve to death.
 What the citizens see is only the brightest side of the film and music industry.
 Each industry has different levels, not every film worker makes millions a year.
-Many still takes in only thousands a month.
+Many still take in only thousands per month.
 Film industry pays by the movie, not by a fixed payroll.
-The H.K. unemployment rate is around 6%.
-In the film industry, the rate might reach 70%.
-With less people going to the cinemas, they closed one after another.
-Ticket sellers, ushers and transporters have all had their services been terminated.
-When video stores closed, another group of people are unemployed.
+The H.K. unemployment rate was around 6%.
+In the film industry, the rate might have reached 70%.
+With less people going to the cinemas, many closed one after another.
+Ticket sellers, ushers and transporters all had their services been terminated.
+When video stores closed, another group of people were unemployed.